afsc-assessments/ebswp_2023/doc/EBSpollock.md

 reprocessed as fillets and some share of which returns to the U.S..
 China also processes H\&G from Russia into fillets which are also imported into the domestic market.
-Current data collection does not allow us to estimate the share of U.S. returning imports.} As pollock markets in recent years have become increasingly tight, the industry has tried to maintain value by increasing domestic marketing for fillet based product and creating product types that are better suited to the American palette, in addition to increased utilization of by-products.
-Reductions in whitefish supplies in 2018 may have put upward pressure on pollock fillet prices.
+Current data collection does not allow us to estimate the share of U.S. returning imports.} The U.S. industry has tried to maintain value by increasing domestic marketing for fillet based product and creating product types that are better suited to the American palette, in addition to increased utilization of by-products.
+Reductions in global pollock supplies in 2020 reported by the Groundfish Forum may upward pressure on pollock fillet prices.

 ### Surimi seafood

-Surimi production in 2018 was 196.5 kt, which was approximately the same as 2017 and was above the 2005--2007 average.
-Prices which have been rising since 2013, decrased 3\% to \$1.26 per pound in the BSAI in 2018 (Table
+Surimi production in 2019 was 192.2 kt, which was down 2.2\% and was above the 2010--2014 average.
+Prices have generally increased since 2013 and resumed their upward progress in 2019 increasing 8\% to \$1.37 (Table
 \ref{tab:bsaiplck_wsl}).
 Because surimi and fillets are both made from pollock meat, activity in the fillet market can influence the decision of processors to produce surimi as smaller average size of fish can incentivize surimi production, particularly if it yields a higher value than fillets.
-Additionally, the supply of raw surimi material in Japan has been limited.
+Additionally, strong demand for surimi has put upward pressure on prices.

 ### Pollock roe

 Roe is a high priced product that is the focus of the A season catch destined primarily for Asian markets.
 Roe production in the BSAI tapered off in the late--2000s and since has generally fluctuated at under or near 20 kt annually.
+Roe production incrased to 28 kt in 2019
 Production averaged 27 kt in 2005--2007 and was 20.6 kt in 2018, which was up 12\% from 2017 (Fig. \ref{fig:roe}).
-Prices peaked in the mid-2000s and have followed a decreasing trend over the last decade which continued until 2015.
+Prices peaked in the mid-2000s and have followed a decreasing trend over the last decade which continued until 2015, after which prices increased to \$2.89 per pound in 2018.
-The Yen to U.S. Dollar exchange rate can influence prices and relatively stable through 2018 relative to 2017.
-The average roe price in the BSAI was up 0.5\%  in 2018 to \$2.89 per pound, and value rose 12\% with the increase in production to \$132 million (Table \ref{tab:bsaiplck_wsl}).
+The Yen to U.S. Dollar exchange rate can influence prices and weakened against the Yen in 2019.
+The average roe price in the BSAI was down 26\% in 2019 to \$2.15 per pound, but value rose 1\% with the increase in production to \$132.2 million (Table \ref{tab:bsaiplck_wsl}).

 ### Fish oil

 Using oil production per 100 tons as a basic index (tons of oil per ton retained catch) shows increases for the at-sea sector.
 In 2005--2007 it was 0.3\% and starting in 2008 it increased and leveled off after 2010 with over 1.5\% of the catch being converted to fish oil (Table \ref{tab:bsaiplck_oil}).
 This represents about a 5-fold increase in recorded oil production during this period.
 Oil production from the shore-based fleet was somewhat higher than the at-sea processors prior to 2008 but has been relatively stable.
 Oil production estimates from the shore-based fleet may be biased low because some production occurs at secondary processors (fishmeal plants) in Alaska.
 The increased production of oil beginning in 2008 can be attributed to the steady trend to add more value per ton of fish landed.
-The oil production index remained stable in 2018.
+The oil production index incrased 15\% in 2019 and was at levels not seen since before 2015.